How to Size a Liquid Chiller

 Chiller or Heat exchanger sizing calculations

-In general, consult the factory when determining the model number for a liquid heat exchanger or liquid chiller.
+In general, consult the factory when determining the model number for a heat exchanger or chiller.
 In addition, consult the factory when specifying a chiller with glycol or any fluid other than water.